Carer's assessment

 Why you may want an assessment

-You can ask for a carers assessment if you provide unpaid care to an adult (aged 18 or over).
+You can ask for a carers assessment if you give unpaid care to an adult (aged 18 or over).

 Caring for someone covers lots of different things, including: